Translate

 Objective:

-• Recognize elements and principles as well as content and meaning in an existing art form (chosen movie).
+Students recognize elements and principles as well as content and meaning in an existing art form (chosen movie).
 Use this info to develop a personal idea.
+Apply elements and principles in three-dimension to achieve a final solution that exists as a digital image.
+Image visually communicates content and meaning.

 Materials: